Plan B isn’t the same thing as the abortion pill. It doesn’t cause abortion or miscarriage.

 If you don’t have insurance, call your local health department or family planning clinic to discuss your options.
 They may be able to provide the services you need at little-to-no cost.

-You still have options, whether that’s terminating the pregnancy or carrying it to term.
+You still have options, whether terminating the pregnancy or carrying it to term.

-If you’re unsure about continuing the pregnancy, there are a number of resources available to help you make an informed decision.
+If you’re unsure about continuing the pregnancy, there are several resources available to help you make an informed decision.

 You’re not alone.
 Call or visit a reproductive health clinic to learn more about your options or speak to a counselor.